Purbeck Group

 The Purbeck Group is an Upper Jurassic to Lower Cretaceous lithostratigraphic group (a sequence of rock strata) in south-east England.
 The name is derived from the district known as the Isle of Purbeck in Dorset where the strata are exposed in the cliffs west of Swanage.
+It is quarried for Purbeck stone, a common building material.

 The Purbeck Group is famous for its fossils of reptiles and early mammals.
 This sequence of rocks has gone by various names in the past including amongst others the Purbeck Beds, Purbeck Formation, Purbeck Limestone Formation and Purbeck Stone.

 Rocks of this age have in the past been called the Purbeckian stage by European geologists.
 The Purbeckian corresponds with the Tithonian to Berriasian stages of the internationally used geologic timescale.